-Judging by its ingredients alone, Skoki Dog Food appears to be an above-average kibble.
+Based on its ingredients alone, Skoki Dog Food looks like an above-average dry product.

 And a fat-to-protein ratio of about 46%.

-Skoki Dog Food is a grain-based kibble using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 4 stars.
+Skoki is a grain-inclusive dry dog food using a significant amount of named meat meal as its dominant source of animal protein, thus earning the brand 5 stars.

 A Final Word